AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

-The majority of parents observed that their children greatly enjoyed these reading activities and participated proactively.
-Daily survey results further confirmed this, with children’s engagement rated at an average score of 4.02 on a 5-point Likert scale, indicating a high level of engagement.
-For example, P9 shared, \textit{``When it was our scheduled reading time, my child would bring the tablet to me and ask me to read the story.''} Overall, since children greatly enjoyed the stories created with \sysname{} and actively participated in the reading sessions, most parents reported that they did not need to employ additional strategies to sustain their child’s engagement.
+Parents observed that their children greatly enjoyed these reading activities and participated proactively.
+In daily surveys, parents rated the children’s engagement at an average of 4.02 on a 5-point Likert scale, indicating a high level of engagement.
+P9 shared, \textit{``On our scheduled reading time, my child brings the tablet and asks me to read the story.''} Overall, most parents reported that they did not need to employ additional strategies to sustain their child’s engagement.

-Since many children were either not yet able to read independently or had only just begun to do so, reading was often carried out collaboratively between parents and children.
-For example, when a child attempted to read aloud but encountered a dialogue, the parent would step in to read those parts (P1), or the parent would read the available options while the child made the choices (P9).
-Some parents also adapted their reading strategies in response to their child’s reactions.
-P14, for instance, initially focused on presenting only the desirable path but, after noticing that her child paid closer attention to the undesirable path, shifted to emphasizing that aspect instead.